J-kiks/Cloud-IaaS-Basics-Exrcise/README.md

 .
 Created and configured a new Linux user on the Droplet/EC2 instance (which is a security best practice)

 .
-Deployed and ran a Java Gradle application on Droplet
+Deployed and ran a Java Gradle & Nodejs  application on Droplet

 #### "Cloud Basics"